timurtu/psydux/README.md

 # Psydux

+A functional JavaScript Framework for building user interfaces

+## Functional

+Declare functions that return DOM elements

+## Modular

+Share functions across applications

+## DRY

+Not one line of HTML

 Join our [Gitter chat](https://gitter.im/psydux-framework/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link)

 Psydux is Modern JavaScript framework for web developers who are sick of repeating themselves with markup languages and want to build web applications with reusable functions.